pigatron-industries/xen_midi2cv/README.md

 * PGTNX06 IO Expander - Space for another 2x PIXI Click boards for up to 40 CV inputs or outputs.
 * PGTNX07 Gate Output - 32x Gate/Trigger outputs.
 * PGTNX08 Pitch Output - 8x 16-bit CV outputs for 1v/oct pitch control.

+## Compiling

+# Protobuf

+Protobuf is used as a lightweight way of sending configuration data over midi sysex messages.
+The protobuf compiler must be installed first.
+This can be done on mac using homebrew:

+`brew install protobuf
+brew install nanopb-generator`